raspberrypilearning/build-an-octapi/en/step_12.md

     hostname -I
     ```

-- Ignore '192.168.1.1', as this is the 'OctaPi' router, and ignore the client IP address which you just found out with the previous command.
-From the client machine, manually log in to each of the other IP addresses listed via SSH.
-When you are prompted, say 'yes' to the question to proceed, then type `exit` again.
+- Ignore '192.168.1.1', as this is the 'OctaPi' router, and ignore the client IP address.
+From the client machine, log in via SSH to the servers one by one using the other IP addresses listed.
+When you are prompted, say 'yes' to proceed, then type `exit` again.

     ```bash
     ssh <ip_address>